Summary and Analysis of Ode on Indolence by John Keats

 John Keats’ Ode on Indolence:

-John Keats wrote Ode on indolence in six stanzas in May 1819.
+John Keats wrote an Ode on indolence in six stanzas in May 1819.
 This Ode was published after many years of his death in 1848, explaining a speaker’s morning vision.
 The Ode on indolence is about three figures drawn pictures on a spinning Urn named Love, Poetry, and Ambition.

 Form of Ode on Indolence: